Summer Lightning (film)

 Summer Lightning is a 1933 British comedy film directed by Maclean Rogers and starring Ralph Lynn, Winifred Shotter, Chili Bouchier and Horace Hodges.
-It is based on the 1929 novel Summer Lightning by P.G.
+It was written by Miles Malleson based on the 1929 novel Summer Lightning by P.G.
 Wodehouse.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Premise

 Hugo Carmody, the impoverished secretary to Lord Emsworth, falls for Millicent the boss's niece, and steals his Lordship's prize pig in a scheme to raise funds to marry her.